mratanusarkar/audim/docs/examples/podcast_03.md

 > "Progressive disclosure is an interaction design technique that sequences information and actions across several screens in order to reduce feelings of overwhelm for the user." - [Interaction Design Foundation](https://www.interaction-design.org/literature/book/the-glossary-of-human-computer-interaction/progressive-disclosure)

+> "A key design principle I follow in libraries (e.g. Keras) is 'progressive disclosure of complexity'.
+Make it easy to get started, yet make it possible to handle arbitrarily flexible use cases, only requiring incremental learning at each step." - [François Chollet](https://x.com/fchollet/status/1231285340335267840)

 This approach is used by many popular libraries like [Keras](https://keras.io/getting_started/about/#keras-follows-the-principle-of-progressive-disclosure-of-complexity), [Hugging Face Transformers](https://huggingface.co/blog/transformers-design-philosophy), [Hugging Face Diffusers](https://huggingface.co/docs/diffusers/en/conceptual/philosophy) and many more allowing users to:

 - Start simple with sensible defaults